SHIVAM-KUMAR-59/Chat-App/README.md

    npm install
    ```

-3. Install Frontent Dependencies (make sure you are in the roo directory before doing this):
+3. Install Frontent Dependencies (make sure you are in the root directory before doing this):

    ```bash
    cd Frontend